 - Internet Based Total Score: 80

-Applicants should submit three letters of recommendation from individuals familiar with their academic capabilities.
-Also required is a brief essay (under 500 words) which relates the applicant’s career goals to the goals of the program.
+Applicants should submit their resume/CV and a personal statement.
+The personal statement should be a brief essay (under 500 words) which relates the applicant’s career goals to the goals of the program.
 Applications are received and reviewed throughout the year.
 Students may enter the program in any semester at the discretion of program faculty.

 Students in the Dentistry Graduate Program must maintain a cumulative GPA of at least 3.0 and no more than 6 incomplete credits in order to remain in good standing within the program.
 This standard is higher then the minimum Graduate School requirements for M.S. candidates.
 A student who does not obtain a GPA of 3.0 in any one semester will be placed on academic probation for the following semester.
 Students who, for two consecutive semesters, have a cumulative GPA of less than 3.0 will be terminated from the program.

 Students who are enrolled in an advanced clinical dental training program (general dentistry or specialty residency) may be admitted to the Dentistry graduate program for concurrent study.
 However, students must carefully plan their studies with their faculty advisor and the Director or Graduate Studies so that their residency and the M.S. programs can be integrated while accommodating University policies prohibiting simultaneous registration in two colleges.